BarelyAPrincess/ChioriWebServer/README.md

 * Most pull requests should be accompanied by a corresponding GitHub ticket so we can associate commits with GitHub issues (this is primarily for changelog generation).

 # License
-Chiori Web Server is licensed under the [Mozila Public License Version 2.0](https://www.mozilla.org/en-US/MPL/2.0/).
+Chiori Web Server is licensed under the MIT License.
 If you decide to use our server or use any of our code (In part or whole), PLEASE, we would love to hear about it.
 We don't require this but it's generally cool to hear what others do with our stuff.

-\(C) 2015 Greenetree LLC, Chiori-chan's Web Server.
+Copyright (c) 2017 Chiori-chan <me@chiorichan.com>
+Copyright (c) 2017 Penoaks Publishing LLC. <development@penoaks.com>

+All Rights Reserved.